Return to CHC Home Page

 Return to Diagnostic Studies ENDOTHELIAL DYSFUNCTION

-Return to Heartfixer Welcome Page The Risk Factor of Risk Factors
+Return to Medical Topics Page The Risk Factor of Risk Factors

-For testing purposes, we use non-invasive pulse amplitude tonometry (PAT) to measure blood flow at the level of the finger tip.
+For testing purposes, we use non-invasive pulse amplitude tonometry (PAT) to measure blood flow at the level of the fingertip.
 A BP cuff is inflated above systolic pressure for five minutes, limiting blood flow to the arm.
-The cuff is then released, blood rushes into the arm, and this increased flow leads to increased nitric oxide generation and the blood vessel dilation, to a degree determined by the level of endothelial health that you bear.
-Accuracy and predictive value of the EndoPAT device correlate well with other invasive and non-invasive means of endothelial testing and EndoPAT is FDA approved and insurance covered (with a few exceptions) for individuals with CV conditions.
+The cuff is then released, blood rushes into the arm, and this increased flow leads to increased nitric oxide generation and blood vessel dilation, to a degree determined by the level of endothelial health that you bear.
+Accuracy and predictive value of the EndoPAT device correlate well with other invasive and non-invasive means of endothelial testing.
+EndoPAT is FDA approved and insurance covered (with a few exceptions) for individuals with CV conditions.
 Testing is convenient, reproducible, and without risk to you.

 We’ve carried out your EndoPAT evaluation and determined your score.
 Now, what can we do to increase your score and thus optimize your level of vascular protection?
 Plenty, if we understand and support the factors that contribute to endothelial health.

-When things are going well, the enzyme Nitric Oxide Synthase (NOS) converts dietary arginine into Nitric Oxide (NO).
+When things are going well, the enzyme Nitric Oxide Synthase (NOS) converts dietary Arginine into Nitric Oxide (NO).
 It is NO that dilates our vessel, renders platelets non-sticky, and resists plaque formation.
 NO in turn down regulates (decrease the activity of) pro-oxidant and pro-inflammatory vascular pathways such as NADPH Oxidase (NOX in the diagram) which generates Superoxide (SO), NF-kB (inflammation amplification), and NLRP3 (activates pro-inflammatory cytokines, leading to plaque destabilization).
 It is NO that takes the “vulnerability” out of vascular biology.
-From the perspective of preventing CV disease, NO is a good thing, and we want a lot of it.
+From the perspective of preventing and/or stabilizing CV disease, NO is a good thing.
+We want a lot of it.

 In biology, however, too much of a good thing, at the wrong time, can be a problem.
-Let’s say you got up one morning, left your cave, and got bit by a saber tooth tiger; your wounds bled and your BP begins to fall.
+Let’s say you got up one morning, left your cave, and got bit by a saber tooth tiger; your wounds bleed and your BP begins to fall.
 Or maybe you ran out of water during a trip across the desert in search of food, or you developed sepsis when a wound failed to heal.
 In these conditions, we don’t want NO dilating our blood vessels or inhibiting clot formation.
-We want the opposite, and here Mother Nature gives us Superoxide, the antagonist to NO. Superoxide is a free radical.
-It instantly degrades NO, leading to instant blood vessel constriction, immune system up regulation, and an increased clotting tendency, great ideas when you are bleeding out following the tiger bite.
-However, it is Superoxide that damages endothelial function.
-It is Superoxide, canceling out Nitric Oxide that is the ultimate cause of cardiovascular disease.
-Mother Nature did not give us Superoxide to kill us.
-Rather, the risk factors that contribute to CV disease are interpreted by our physiology as the threats to survival commonly encountered by primitive man – hypotension, bleeding, and sepsis.
-Mother Nature misconstrues risk factors as threats, so she up regulates Superoxide and shuts down NO production, generating the chronic vascular wall inflammatory condition that today we call atherosclerosis.
+We want the opposite, and here Mother Nature gives us Superoxide (SO), the antagonist to NO. Superoxide is a free radical.
+It instantly cancels out NO, degrading it into Peroxynitrite (ONOO), a powerful free radical species that in turn converts NOS into a SO as opposed to NO generator.
+SO (or a lack of NO), in turn activates pro-oxidative and pro-inflammatory pathways.

 ( – ) Risk Factors

 ADMA is generated at a constant rate and is excreted by the kidneys (kidney disease leads to vascular disease via the mechanism of impaired ADMA excretion).
 ADMA is degraded by the enzyme DDAH (Dimethylarginine Dimethylaminohydrolase).
-So, if we do not want vascular disease, we want DDAH functioning normally, to prevent a buildup of ADMA.
+If we do not want vascular disease, we want DDAH functioning normally, to prevent a buildup of ADMA.
 All CV risk factors lead to oxidative stress, which in turn inhibits DDAH, leading to a high ADMA:Arginine ratio.
-NOS generates Superoxide (SO) as opposed to NO, endothelial dysfunction follows, leading to CV disease.
-The long-term risk factors (and the oxidative stress they generate) born by modern man are interpreted by our physiology as threats to the short term survival of primitive man (think of risk factors as “pseudo-infection” cues), and this leads to the long-term maladaptive process that we call atherosclerosis, initiated and driven by endothelial dysfunction.
+NOS then generates SO as opposed to NO, endothelial dysfunction follows, and then CV disease.
+The long-term risk factors (and the oxidative stress they generate) born by modern man are interpreted by our physiology as threats to the short-term survival of primitive man (think of risk factors as “pseudo-infection” cues), and this leads to the long-term maladaptive process that we call atherosclerosis, initiated and driven by oxidative stress and endothelial dysfunction.

 What can we do to lower the ADMA:Arginine ratio and prevent vascular disease?
 We can resolve our risk factors.
-If we lower cholesterol, BP, homocysteine, glucose, etc., lose weight, stop smoking and deal with sleep apnea, oxidative stress will lessen, DDAH will be dis-inhibited, ADMA will fall, and NOS will start cranking out NO as opposed to SO.
-However, if we cannot (or cannot rapidly) resolve your risk factors, what we can do is to supplement with arginine to “rebalance” your high ADMA:Arginine ratio.
-During health, there is plenty of arginine available.
-NO production is normal and providing additional arginine does nothing.
+If we lower cholesterol, BP, homocysteine, glucose, etc., lose weight, stop smoking, clear toxins, and deal with sleep apnea, oxidative stress will lessen, DDAH will be dis-inhibited, ADMA will fall, and NOS will start cranking out NO as opposed to SO.
+However, if we cannot (or cannot rapidly) resolve our risk factors, what we can do is to supplement with Arginine, to “rebalance” an elevated ADMA:Arginine ratio.
+During health, there is plenty of Arginine available.
+NO production is normal and providing additional Arginine does nothing.
 Your BP will not fall and you will not begin to bleed; rather nothing will happen.
-However, if due to risk factors and oxidative stress your high ADMA:Arginine ratio has shut off NO production, dietary arginine will rebalance the ratio.
-You still have a high ADMA level, but if we counter with extra arginine, the ADMA:Arginine ratio will fall, and it is the ratio, not the absolute levels of ADMA and arginine that determine the activity of NOS.
-Thus Arginine is a universal antidote for endothelial dysfunction.
+However, if due to risk factors and oxidative stress your high ADMA:Arginine ratio has shut off NO production, supplemental Arginine will rebalance the ratio.
+You still have a high ADMA level, but if we counter with extra Arginine, the ADMA:Arginine ratio will fall, and it is the ratio, not the absolute levels of ADMA and Arginine that determine the activity of NOS.
+Thus, Arginine is a universal antidote for endothelial dysfunction.
 Arginine has been shown to improved endothelial function when it is compromised by risk factors.
-Via the mechanism of improved endothelial function, arginine therapy has been demonstrated to improve symptomatic status and/or outcome in all forms of chronic CV disease.
+Via the mechanism of improved endothelial function, Arginine therapy has been demonstrated to improve symptomatic status and/or outcome in all forms of chronic CV disease.
 Pain improves and treadmill time increases in patients suffering from angina or claudication.
 Heart failure patients enjoy a better quality of life and effort capacity.
 Erectile function (if vascular and not neural or due to low testosterone) may improve.
 Arginine has universal preventive value when risk factors are present.
-In head to head competition, arginine is equal to and in some patients superior to statin therapy with respect to improving endothelial function (the ultimate mechanism through which statins, ACEI inhibitors, and ARBs improve endothelial function and help us is to decrease SO production within the artery wall; they are good at this and we will use them for this purpose).
-Arginine supplementation makes sense if you suffer from endothelial dysfunction.
+In head to head competition, Arginine is equal to and in some patients superior to statin therapy with respect to improving endothelial tone (the ultimate mechanism through which statins and other pharmaceutical preventive agents work).

 Magnesium is required to generate the energy needed to power NOS.
 In patients with angina, magnesium supplementation has been shown to improve endothelial function, symptomatic status, and treadmill time.
-A fluid endothelial cell membrane is needed for arginine to enter and NO to exit the endothelial cell, and via this mechanism fish oil supplementation improves endothelial function and outcomes in all CV disease states.
-Taurine has a stabilizing effect on endothelial tone is smokers and is also likely of benefit in other risk factor states.
+A fluid endothelial cell membrane is needed for Arginine to enter and NO to exit the endothelial cell, and via this mechanism fish oil supplementation improves endothelial function and outcome in CV disease states.
+Taurine helps with magnesium retention, specifically neutralizes the damaging free radical hypochlorous acid (HOCL), and by these and other mechanisms improves endothelial function.

 Nitric oxide also had a powerful immune modulating effect.
 Our Immune Mechanisms in CV Disease presentation (a three-part UTube presentation available on heartfixer.com) discusses the deleterious effects of chronic inflammation and immune dysregulation.
-High levels of vascular wall NO will keep vascular inflammation in check.
+High levels of vascular wall NO will keep vascular inflammation in check (blunts NF-kB translocation).
 Treatments that improve endothelial function and lower oxidative stress will thus also attenuate inflammation.
-If you review our IMT presentation, you will see that these treatments also lessen IMT.
-Inflammation, endothelial dysfunction, IMT, and plaque formation are all different expressions of a common biological flaw – high levels of SO and low levels of NO. We can fix this, and in doing so improve your CV and overall health.
+If you review our IMT (Intima-Media Thickness) presentation, you will see that these metabolic interventions also improve IMT.
+Inflammation, endothelial dysfunction, IMT, and plaque formation are all different expressions of a common biological flaw – high SO and NO. We can fix this, and in doing so improve your CV and overall health.

 While NOS dysregulation is our most important endothelial biochemical problem, up regulation of ACE (Angiotensin Converting Enzyme) is a close second.
 In the circulation, the product of ACE, Angiotensin II, is a vasoconstrictor, a cause of hypertension and fluid retention.
-Blockade of ACE has been a main stay of hypertensive management for 25 years.
+Blockade of ACE has been a main stay of hypertensive management for 40 years.
 However, the majority of ACE is present within our cells, and within the endothelium, the generation of Angiotensin II leads to SO formation, and with this endothelial dysfunction and immune dysregulation.
 Blockade of endothelial ACE with a fat-soluble ACE inhibitor

 Angiotensin I ———————> Angiotensin II